KGBX-FM

 KGBX-FM (105.9 MHz) is a radio station broadcasting an adult contemporary format.
 Licensed to Nixa, Missouri, United States, the station serves the Springfield, Missouri, market.
-The station is owned by iHeartMedia, Inc. and licensed as iHM Licenses, LLC.
+The station is owned by iHeartMedia, Inc., through licensee iHM Licenses, LLC.

 History

 The station was first licensed as KLTB on February 2, 1968.
 It changed its call sign to KBLR-FM on April 23, 1979, and to KYOO-FM on July 18, 1979.
-This station served Bolivar, Missouri, but could be heard in Springfield.
+This station served Bolivar, Missouri, as the FM sister station to KBLR/KYOO (1200 AM), but could be heard in Springfield.

 On October 10, 1989, KYOO-FM 106.3 was sold.
-The station was moved to 105.9 and became the current KGBX-FM primarily serving Springfield, taking the call letters from KGBX (1260 AM).
+The station was moved to 105.9 and became KGBX-FM primarily serving Springfield, taking the call letters from KGBX (1400 AM).
 The city of license was eventually moved from Bolivar to Nixa.